pandawbl/LIME-Attack/README.md

 #### Project background

-​   This project studies the local adversarial attack method in the black-box environment.
-Conducts experiments on different networks and datasets, and compares the success rate and disturbance size metrics
+​   This project studies the local adversarial attack method in the black-box environment, and a new black-box attack method based on local interpretability model is proposed to generate adversarial examples, and is appied to different networks and datasets.

 #### Environmental dependence